 office of residential life

 Thank you for your interest in the RA Position.
-The application will be open from October 31, 2014 through January 4, 2015.
+The application is now open from October 31, 2014 through January 4, 2015.
 Please read through the information below before applying.
 Thank You.

 Resident Assistants are full-time students who live in the residence halls and are responsible for a community of residents.
 They provide support, act as a resource for students, coordinate social and educational programs, and work together as a staff to enforce University policy within the halls.